 Whatever you do in CLion, you do that in the context of a project.
 A project is an organizational unit that represents a complete software solution.
 It serves as a basis for coding assistance, bulk refactoring, coding style consistency, and so on.

-CLion supports three project formats: CMake, JSON compilation database, and Gradle (see Project Formats for details).
+CLion supports the following project formats: CMake, Makefile, JSON compilation database, and Gradle (see Project formats for details).

 .iml file that describes the project structure.

 workspace.xml file that contains your workspace preferences.